 Jackson’s work has been reviewed in many national newspapers and magazines, and she has been featured in articles in Edible New York, New York Magazine, The New York Times, The Daily News, Restaurant Business, Restaurants and Hospitality, Bon Appetit, Crain’s, and Food Arts.
 She has appeared on television and radio on shows including CBS Early Morning, Good Day New York, Weekend Today in New York, The Best Thing I Ever Ate, Michael “Mike” Colameco Show, NY1, Martha Stewart Radio, Valerie Smaldone, The Food Seen and Snacky Tunes (Heritage Radio Network).
 She has been a guest Chef and Pastry Chef at DeGustibus Cooking School and the James Beard house many times and has participated in numerous women chef and charity events, including Taste of the Nation, Taste of New York, Taste of the Greenmarket, James Beard House, Choice Eats, SHARE A Second Helping of Life, Night out for No Kid Hungry and many others.

 Jackson has pursued further education at The Notter School of Pastry, Le Grande Ecole du Chocolat in Hermitage, France, and the French Pastry School in Chicago.
 Her favorite pastimes include travelling, eating and entertaining.

-She lives in Brooklyn with her husband, Sam.
+She lives in the Hudson Valley with her husband, Sam.